theophile-br/FightAgainstCovid19/README.md

 To have better results we must use a higher image resolution and more sample but it will increase the training and testing time.

-We can try also an other direction for neighboor discorvery (anticlockwise) for an other histogram distribution like that
+We can try also an other direction for neighboor discorvery (anticlockwise, ..) for an other histogram distribution.

 # Run the program